MohammedHannanAhmed/Second-Python-Mini-Project/README.md

 #Second Python project

-##I have completed the following simple python project related to string and ASCII values
+##I have completed the following python project related to string and ASCII values as an assignment.